Skip to content

 comm_close(job: Job[Content]) -> None

-Handle a comm close request.
+Handle an comm close request.

 Source code in src/async_kernel/kernel.py